Il mio sito utilizza cookie di terze parti. Se vuoi saperne di piu', leggi qui. Per utilizzare i servizi č necessario acconsentire all'utilizzo.

 [*] so it is named by the writer and journalist Beppe Severgnini, native of Crema, because it is closer to Bergamo than to Cremona population

-to enlarge/close image click on the photo
+to enlarge image and begin slideshow click on the photo

 Crema